 Simplifying Coroutines for C++20

 Coroutines are essential for “clean” concurrent programming.
 C++20 added coroutine support.
 They extend the C++ STL coroutine implementation to support: (1) Simple generators, (2) Awaitable tasks: the task can be run as a separate thread or sequentially using the library, (3) Concurrency management.
 They also provide write primitives for concurrent I/O using the library.
 The objectives of this thesis are: (1) Design and implement an STD extension for coroutines, (2) Evaluate the performance of the library against cppcoro.
 The objectives can be achieved by writing a test case that uses the coroutines library generators for instance and compare the standard C++ implementation, the CppCoro implementation and our implementation.

 Scheduling of Applications in the Cloud

-Many cloud service providers, such as Amazon, Microsoft, and Google, offer compute hours on their servers with very good performance.
+Many cloud service providers, such as Amazon, Microsoft, and Google, offer computation time on their servers with very good performance.
 Recently, Google cloud announced the support for HPC workloads and efficient communications on clusters on the cloud with Message Passing Interface (MPI).
 Additionally, many cloud service providers offer free computing hours, especially for university accounts.
 This makes cloud service a very attractive option for running small workloads and benchmarks to test their performance and scalability on cloud resources.
-However, cloud computing systems are usually built from commodity (consumer-level) hardware not high performance components.
-Also, cloud resources are shared among the users of the cloud and they do not guarantee the exclusive access to resources similar to HPC centers.
+However, cloud computing systems are usually built from commodity (consumer-level) hardware, not high performance components.
+Also, cloud resources are shared among the users of the cloud and they do not guarantee exclusive access to resources similar to HPC centers.
 Therefore, the goal of this thesis is to evaluate the performance of HPC workloads on the cloud.